MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 | Post-conditions/Product(s) Produced: | Calendar is displayed in the corresponding weekly, or “today” view with the user's events and assignments shown. |
 | Links: | None.|
 | SRS Document | 3.2.24 |
-| Description/Notes:| There will be a checkbox next to each event or assignment listed in the To-Do List.<br> 1.
+| Description/Notes:| <br> 1.
 To-Do List launched will show events displayed to the user has scheduled for the active week, or the Today view.<br> a.
-School assignments will be displayed as synced with I-Learn for the active week.
-The checkbox will be to the left of each listed assignment.<br> 2.
-Checkbox is checked. <br> a.
+School assignments will be displayed as synced with I-Learn for the active week.<br> 2.
+The To-Do item can be marked as completed.
+In order to accomplish this, the user will simply click on the item, and then select 'Mark as Completed' from the dialogue that appears. <br> a.
 The selected assignment will be grayed out so that the user will be able to focus on the next To-Do List item.

 #### 3.4.4.1 Sort by Time Length